less_retarded_wiki/cc0.md

 It's nice that CC0 became quite widely used and you can find a lot of material under this waiver, but **BEWARE**, if you find something under CC0, do verify it's actually valid, normies often don't know what CC0 means and happily post derivative works of proprietary stuff under CC0.

-Some **things under CC0** include Librivox audiobooks, [Dusk OS](duskos.md), [Wikidata](wikidata.md) database, great many things on sites like [Wikimedia Commons](wikimedia_commons.md), [opengameart](oga.md) (see e.g. Kenney), Blendswap, freesound etc., whole [Esolang Wiki](esolang.md), OSdev Wiki (since 2011), [Encyclopedia Dramatica](dramatica.md), [LRS](lrs.md) software ([Anarch](anarch.md), [small3dlib](small3dlib.md), [raycastlib](raycastlib.md), [SAF](saf.md), [comun](comun.md)) and [LRS wiki](lrs_wiki.md), [books](books.md) like *The Pig and the Box* (anti [DRM](drm.md) child story) or *[Cost of Freedom](cost_of_freedom.md)*, some [fonts](font.md) by dotcolon, Lix (libre game), evlisp minimalist [Lisp](lisp.md) (from book "Lisp From Nothing") and many others.
+Some **things under CC0** include Librivox audiobooks, [Dusk OS](duskos.md), [Wikidata](wikidata.md) database, Lichess chess database, great many things on sites like [Wikimedia Commons](wikimedia_commons.md), [opengameart](oga.md) (see e.g. Kenney), Blendswap, freesound etc., whole [Esolang Wiki](esolang.md), OSdev Wiki (since 2011), [Encyclopedia Dramatica](dramatica.md) (EDIT: seems like they dropped it now :D Internet archive has the old CC0 version still), [LRS](lrs.md) software ([Anarch](anarch.md), [small3dlib](small3dlib.md), [raycastlib](raycastlib.md), [SAF](saf.md), [comun](comun.md)) and [LRS wiki](lrs_wiki.md), [books](books.md) like *The Pig and the Box* (anti [DRM](drm.md) child story) or *[Cost of Freedom](cost_of_freedom.md)*, some [fonts](font.md) by dotcolon, Lix (libre game), evlisp minimalist [Lisp](lisp.md) (from book "Lisp From Nothing") and many others.